Ahmed takes five to leave England on brink of win

 His spell either side of tea was beguiling and thrilling, the arrival of an incredibly exciting talent at the highest level of the game.

-As he led England from the field as the youngest debutant of any kind to take a five-wicket haul in a men's Test, thoughts turned to whether the tourists would be audacious enough to attempt to complete the chase before the day was done.
+As he led England from the field as the youngest leg-spinner to take a five-wicket haul in a men's Test, thoughts turned to whether the tourists would be audacious enough to attempt to complete the chase before the day was done.

 The answer came quickly, England looking for another landmark win in fading light, 22 years on from doing the same in near-darkness at this ground.